Hands holding heart Learn More About Available Resources Resources

 CAM-HuggyHeart-icon

-The Low-Income Home Energy Assistance Program (LIHEAP) Spring Subsidy enrollment will begin on April 16 and run through May 31, 2024.
+The Low-Income Home Energy Assistance Program (LIHEAP) Winter Crisis enrollment will begin on January 7 and run through March 15, 2025.

-Applications will be accepted during the enrollment period, or until designated funds are depleted on a first come, first-serve basis.
+Applications will be accepted during the enrollment period, on a first-come, first-serve basis.
 Income eligibility for the program is up to and including 150% of the Federal Poverty Guidelines.
-Benefits are paid directly to the electric vendor.

 Interested households should contact their local Community Action Agency office to apply.
-All applicants will be required to supply the following documentation at the time of application:
+Applicants will need to provide the following documentation:

 • Proof of Social Security Number or Permanent Residence card (Green Card) for each member of the household.

-• Proof of income from the preceding month for all members of the household.
+• Proof of all household’s (all members) income from the preceding month.

 • Most current electric bill, statement from your landlord if electric is included in your rent, statement from utility company if you participate in a Pre-Pay Electric Program.